ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

 The entity is an extended concept of the endpoint defined in Section 2.1 of [](#RFC7285).
 An entity is an object with a (possibly empty) set of properties.
-Every entity is in one (YRY only one?) domain, such as the IPv4 domain or the IPv6 domain, and has a unique address [YRY: locator or identifier].
+Every entity is in one [YRY only one?]
+[Jensen: every single entity can only be in one domain.] domain, such as the IPv4 domain or the
+IPv6 domain, and has a unique address [YRY: locator or identifier] [Jensen: "address" is consistent with the "Entity Address" section].

 ## Entity Domain